finrocmirror/make_builder/readme.txt

    This operation can take a few minutes to complete (typically, significantly faster on a local system).
-   This has to be done again when system libraries have changed.
+   This has to be done again when relevant system libraries have changed.

 6) Make Makefile: